Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

 ## Mitigating Biases Between vs. Within Groups
 Between-group bias in machine learning refers to biases arising from differential treatment or outcomes experienced by distinct demographic groups within a dataset or model predictions.
 Machine learning models may exhibit differential performance across demographic groups, leading to disparate outcomes.

 The bias mitigation strategies below address between-group bias in machine learning.

-Biases Between Groups:
 * Diverse Representation in Data: Ensure the training data includes diverse samples from all relevant demographic groups to avoid under-representation or marginalization.
 * Fair Sampling: Use techniques such as stratified sampling to ensure that each subgroup is adequately represented in the training data, preventing biases related to group size.
 * Demographic-Aware Features: Develop features sensitive to demographic differences, ensuring that the algorithm considers and appropriately adjusts for variations between groups.